MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/api/general.md

 #### **Gender Detection**

-Given a face bounding box, it determines if the person is female or male
+Given a face bounding box, it determines if the person is female or male.

 Request from Client:
 ```
 "topic": "GenderDetection"
+"image": "base64 image"
 "only_face"?: true
 ```